 Robin Gale-Baker, from Sustainable Macleod discusses how to grow tomatoes.
-She has also written articles for this website about growing broad beans, cauliflower, celeriac, eggplants and capsicums, garlic, kohlrabi, tomatoes, other vegetables, herbs, how much sun do veggies need and the emergency kitchen garden.
-Also a number of articles about growing fruit trees and general growing techniques.
+This is one of a series of articles she has written about growing veggies (see right hand sidebar).
+She has also written a number of articles about growing fruit trees and general growing techniques.

 Also, read Helen Simpson’s guide to growing tomatoes.

 Top hints for growing tomatoes

 - Plant tomatoes deeply – at least half way up their stems (you can leave the lower leaves on or twist them off).
 Deep planting anchors the plant; the buried stem will put out roots, taking up more water and nutrients and producing more fruit.

 - Always keep tomato roots moist otherwise the plant will begin to die.